Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### Identity management

 Identity Management adds the authentication, authorization, and access control required to ensure your APIs are secure, including compliance with FAPI and local security profiles.

-The Cloudentity Open Banking Kit provides the default capability, but this can be swapped out for your existing Identity and Access Management solution.

-#### Amplify Agents

-Amplify agents are lightweight software applications that run on your data plane host.
-These agents are responsible for gathering information on what is happening in your data plane and sending it to the Amplify platform:

-* **Discovery Agents** automate the process of finding assets deployed in a Gateway (for example, OAS 3.0, WSDL, etc.), and sending them to the Amplify platform where they are made available in the Catalog.
-Consumers can subscribe to use the discovered assets, at which point the agent helps to natively provision this subscription in the Gateway.
-* **Traceability Agents** collect usage, metrics, and data plane transaction metadata and send them to the Amplify platform for additional insights.
-In the platform, API consumers and API providers gain visibility into the performance and behavior of the assets discovered in the data plane.

-#### Utilities

-Utilities describes the features of the solution that are developed specifically to help with the open banking solution.
-Utilities include:

-* *Mock Backends*: The solution provides mock backends for all the regulatory APIs.
-The Mock Backend applications are implemented using API Builder and MySQL.
-* *JWE Generator*: The solution provides JWE generator to help organizations test the APIs which require JWE payload.

-Customers can use these components as they see fit and can swap them out for existing functionality or use source data they may have.